A Survey of Reinforcement Learning For Economics: The Theory of Reinforcement Learning

 \subsection{Conclusion}

-The central insight is that RL algorithms are not mysterious.
-They are asymptotic approximations to classical dynamic programming operators, justified by the mathematics of contractions, stochastic approximation, and gradient domination.
+RL algorithms are asymptotic approximations to classical dynamic programming operators, justified by the mathematics of contractions, stochastic approximation, and gradient domination.
 Value iteration becomes Q-learning \citep{WatkinsDayan1992, tsitsiklis1994} when expectations are replaced by single samples.
 Policy iteration becomes the natural policy gradient \citep{Kakade2001, agarwal2021theory} when the greedy improvement step is approximated by gradient ascent, and NPG recovers PI exactly in the tabular case.
-The stochastic approximation framework, from the foundational work of \citet{Robbins1952} through the ODE method of \citet{borkar2000}, guarantees that under appropriate step-size conditions, noisy iterates converge to the same fixed points as their deterministic counterparts.
-Reinforcement learning is not a departure from dynamic programming but an extension of it.
+The stochastic approximation framework, from the foundational work of \citet{robbinsmonro1951} through the ODE method of \citet{borkar2000}, guarantees that under appropriate step-size conditions, noisy iterates converge to the same fixed points as their deterministic counterparts.
+Reinforcement learning extends dynamic programming.
 Tabular RL and RL with linear function approximation rest on solid theoretical foundations.
 Deep RL lacks comparable guarantees: convergence remains an open problem, and empirical successes remain case-specific.